Scoring Strategic Agents: Screening

-The intermediary partially resolves the receiver's commitment problem.
-Now I consider a \emph{screening} setting, in which the receiver commits to a decision as a function of the sender's features.
-In this section, I compare the three settings---signaling, scoring, and screening.
+Having shown how the intermediary can use scoring to mitigate the receiver's commitment problem, I now study the \emph{screening} setting in which the receiver can commit to his decision rule.
+Screening is thus a natural benchmark, and it may also be a reasonable model of applications in which the receiver is an entrenched monopolist.
+I conclude this section by comparing the three settings---signaling, scoring, and screening.